 Politics is often like the seesaw you played on when you were a kid (or that you still play on as an adult, we're not judging): When one side goes down, the other side goes up.
 New Jersey Gov. Chris Christie's bridgegate scandal is a perfect illustration of this, and though it's way too early to say who will reap the ultimate benefits from this week's revelations, here's a list of four politicians who stand to gain from the controversy.

 1.)
 Hillary Clinton.
-Clinton is the first name that comes to mind of course, as long as she stays the presumptive front-runner for the Democratic nomination in 2016.
-Democrats have already begun launching bridgegate attack ads on Christie, and if he runs and becomes the GOP’s nominee for president, those ads will certainly be revived.
-And although the 2016 general election is two and a half years away, an incident like this does not have an expiration date wherein it stops being fodder for an effective negative ad.
+Clinton is the first name that comes to mind of course, as long as she stays the presumed front-runner for the Democratic nomination in 2016.
+Democrats have already begun launching bridgegate attack ads on Christie, and if he runs and becomes the GOP's nominee for president, those ads will certainly be revived.
+Although the 2016 general election is two and a half years away, an incident like this does not have an expiration date wherein it stops being fodder for an effective negative ad.

 4.)
 Rand Paul.
-Christie’s fall probably wouldn’t do much for Paul in the aforementioned hypothetical primary match-up.
+Christie's fall might not do much for Paul in the aforementioned hypothetical primary match-up.
 The two are very far apart politically, so if you had liked Chris Christie but were turned off by bridgegate, Rand Paul would likely not be your new candidate of choice.
 However, the two men have a well-established feud, and bridgegate gives Rand Paul some strong new ammo for the next time the two get into it.